Regular Expressions

 • s/\(\d\+\)\(abc\)\+\(\d\+\)/\3:\1/ does the same if only capturing groups are used

-Referring to text matched by a capture group with a quantifier will give only the last match, not entire match.
+Referring to the text matched by a capture group with a quantifier will give only the last match, not the entire match.
 Use a capture group around the grouping and quantifier together to get the entire matching portion.
 In such cases, the inner grouping is an ideal candidate to use non-capturing group.

 • s/a \(\d\{3}\)\+/b (\1)/ replaces a 123456789 with b (789)